Rui Patrício: Wolverhampton Wanderers

 On 1 June 2018, Patrício submitted a request to terminate his Sporting contract with grounds for just cause, due to the dressing room violence from supporters as well as seeing an €18 million move to newly promoted Premier League team Wolverhampton Wanderers fall through, after Sporting president Bruno de Carvalho pulled out of negotiations at the last minute.
 He completed the move on 18 June, on a four-year deal, and it was announced on 31 October that both clubs had agreed a €18 million deal as settlement of his departure to England.

 Patrício opted to wear the No.11 shirt for Wolves as opposed to the habitual No.1, in honour of Carl Ikeme, who had just retired following treatment for acute leukaemia.
 He made his league debut on 11 August 2018, in a 2–2 home draw against Everton.
 He kept nine clean sheets – a club record – as they finished his first season in seventh place and qualified for the Europa League.

-In 2019–20, Patrício increased his number of clean sheets to 13, and conceded 40 goals compared to 46 the season before.
+In 2019–20, Patrício increased his number of clean sheets to 14, and conceded 40 goals compared to 46 the season before.
 On the European front, he helped the team to a first continental quarter-final since 1972.
 On 19 February 2021, he played his 100th Premier League match in a 1–0 win over Leeds United.

 Roma

-On 13 July 2021, Patrício joined Italian side A.S.
-Roma, signing a three-year deal.
-He made his debut on 19 August in the first game under compatriot José Mourinho, a 2–1 win away to Trabzonspor in the first leg of the UEFA Europa Conference League playoffs.
-Three days later he made his first Serie A appearance, a 3–1 victory at home to ACF Fiorentina; he was one of seven players to feature in every game of the season while only Empoli F.C. counterpart Guglielmo Vicario matched him for playing every minute.
-He played all bar one of the 15 fixtures as the team won the inaugural Conference League, including the 1–0 final win over Feyenoord in Tirana.
+On 14 July 2021, Patrício joined Italian side Roma, signing a three-year deal.
+He made his debut on 19 August in the first game under compatriot José Mourinho, a 2–1 win away to Trabzonspor in the first leg of the UEFA Europa Conference League play-offs.
+Three days later he made his first Serie A appearance, a 3–1 victory at home to Fiorentina; he was one of seven players to feature in every game of the season, while only Empoli counterpart Guglielmo Vicario matched him for playing every minute.
+He played all bar one of the fifteen fixtures as the team won the inaugural Conference League, including the 1–0 final win over Feyenoord in Tirana.

+Patrício departured Roma on 30 June 2024, after his contract expired.

+Atalanta

+On 27 August 2024, Patrício joined fellow Italian club Atalanta as a free agent on a one-year deal.

+Al Ain

+In late May 2025, Patrício signed a short-term deal with UAE Pro League side Al Ain ahead of their participation in the 2025 FIFA Club World Cup.